parthshahk/Electronics/README.md

 </p>

 This page will display all the orders from the database.
 The drawers are marked with the order status of `pending`, `canceled` and `delivered`.
 Opening the drawer will show the same information as in the Pending Order section and will also show who `delivered` or `canceled` the order.
 An order can also be searched by the order ID using the search form available at the top of the page.

+### Products

+This page displays and controls all the products available on the website.